Shade4/CEHv13-Notes/Syllabus/Module-11-Session-Hijacking/02-application-level-session-hijacking.md

 ## Overview

 Applicatoin-level session hijacking relies on HTTP sessions rather than the underlying TCP connection.
-The attacker steals or predicts a valid session token to gain unauthorized access to a web server, or to create a
+The attacker steals or predicts a valid session token to gain unauthorized access to a web server, or to create a brand-new unauthorized session using stolen data.
+In practice, network-level and application-level hijacking often happen together - a successful network-level hijack (see ['03-network-level-session-hijacking.md'](03-netword-level-session-hijacking.md)) frequently hands the attacker exactly the traffic they need to pull off an application-level attack.